propensive/scalaworld/pages/unconference/modular-syntax-and-semantics.md

  - side effects (program *semantics* executes them)

-The talks emphasises the fact that applicative functor based descriptions, being more abstract, allow for more more meanings being attached to them.
+The talks emphasises the fact that applicative functor based descriptions, being more abstract, allow for more meanings being attached to them.

 The talk also, briefly, goes into a discussion about referential transparancy.